Heise3nberg/Own-projects-in-R/README.md

 3. SHARE income analysis - a personal income analysis of survey respondents, situated in 11 European countries, based on the SHARE research dataset.

-4. Covid19 policies analysis - an analysis of the numbers of covid-19 cases and different government policies done by countries, grouped in 3 clusters.